johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

    ```
 In this example, after 18s the command shows that the executables; /usr/lib/postgresql/12/bin/psql and /usr/lib/postgresql/12/bin/postgres (deleted) generate the most activity.

-To improve the performance of Defender for Endpoint on Linux, locate the path with the highest number in `count` row and add a global process exclusion (in case of executable) or a global file/folder exclusion (in case of file) for it.
+To improve the performance of Defender for Endpoint on Linux, locate the path with the highest number in the count row and add a global process exclusion (if it's an executable) or a global file/folder exclusion (if it's a file) for it.
 For more information, see [Configure and validate exclusions for Defender for Endpoint on Linux](linux-exclusions.md).

 ## Troubleshoot performance issues using eBPF Statistics

 **Applies to:**
 - All file/ process events, including system call based performance issues.

-eBPF (extended Berkeley Packet Filter) statistics command gives insights into the top event/process that's generating the most file events, along with their syscall ids.
-When system calls are being made from the system, there is a high amount of workload geenrated on your system. eBPF statistcs can be used to identify such issues.
+eBPF (extended Berkeley Packet Filter) statistics command gives insights into the top event/process that's generating the most file events, along with their syscall IDs.
+When system calls are being made from the system, there's a high amount of workload generated on your system. eBPF statistics can be used to identify such issues.

 To collect current statistics using eBPF statistics, run: